Sonya Deville: Other media

 Berenato co-hosted the YouTube series UFC AfterBuzz.
 She appeared as a main cast member for the ninth season of Total Divas.

 She made her WWE video game debut as a playable character in WWE 2K19.
-She also appeared in WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, and WWE 2K23.
+She also appeared in WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.
+On May 16, Berenato joined the commentary team as part of Invicta Fighting Championships's Invicta FC 62 event.

 Business ventures

 On July 28, 2022, Berenato alongside fellow wrestler Amanda Saccomanno, best known as Mandy Rose, opened their own virtual donut brand named DaMandyz Donutz, delivered by Uber Eats in Los Angeles.